finerace/MethodBoundaryAspect.Fody-for-Unity/README.md

 - Unity 2021.3+
 - Mono or IL2CPP

-- WARNING!
-Do not apply AOP attributes to classes.
-This will break the build process.
+**IMPORTANT:** Do not apply AOP attributes directly to classes (e.g., [LogMethod] public class MyClass).
+This is unsupported and will break your build process.
+Attributes should only be applied to methods and constructors.

 ## Changelog